xiaoniuniu89/google-shopping-list/README.md

 ## Overview
 <hr>

 This app is a simple shopping list app built for the google internship interview.

-It uses Django and a postgres database to persist user data between sessions.
-Users can create an account with an email address or use their google account to gain access to the site.

-The site also makes special use of a library called htmx to make ajax requests which gives the app a more modern SPA feel.
+The site also makes use of a library called htmx to make ajax requests which gives the app a more modern SPA feel.

-The deployed site is [here](https://shopping-list-daniel-callaghan.herokuapp.com/)
+The deployed site is [here](https://shopping-htmx-1258e9d70c6a.herokuapp.com/)

-It is using the free dyno on Heroku and takes a few seconds to wake up on the first load.
+Deployed in DEVELOPMENT mode at the moment.

 ## Technologies used
 <hr>